Intersection Observer

 <quiet-intersection-observer>

-Intersection observers watch child elements and dispatch events when they intersect with their root element.
+Watches child elements and dispatches events when they intersect with their root element.

 The component uses an